Earn Your Master’s in Psychology Online from Pepperdine University

 Request More Information

-The online Master of Arts in Psychology program from the Pepperdine Graduate School of Education and Psychology (GSEP) will give you a broad understanding of human behavior and the fundamental principles of the psychology field.
+The online Master of Arts (MA) in Psychology program from the Pepperdine Graduate School of Education and Psychology (GSEP) will give you a broad understanding of human behavior and the fundamental principles of the psychology field.
 Structured by a clinical framework, the program will expose you to essential psychological theory and practice through online classes and course work.

 Whether you want to enter the human services field, advance your career in a related field, or pursue doctoral study in psychology, you will be prepared to apply your psychological expertise to your next professional or academic endeavor.